Condition

 How Endura Helps

-We assess your cervical spine, posture, and movement patterns to identify the exact source of your pain.
-Treatment targets the structural problem directly — whether that's decompressing a disc, mobilizing locked joints, releasing tight muscles, or retraining movement patterns.
+We assess your cervical spine, posture, and movement patterns to find the exact source of your pain.
+Treatment goes after the specific problem: decompressing a disc, mobilizing locked joints, releasing tight muscles, or retraining movement.
 You leave with [a plan](/method) and all six visits scheduled.

 Common Questions